amigliet/rhacm-gitops/README.md

 # Red Hat Advanced Cluster Management and OpenShift GitOps

-An effective way to manage OpenShift Gitops instances with RHACM.
+A flexible way to manage OpenShift Gitops instances with RHACM.

 ## Why this approach is worth considering
 This repo is designed to enhance GitOps approach leveraged by OpenShift GitOps